aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 ## Prerequisites

-[Amazon Bedrock](https://aws.amazon.com/bedrock/) requires you to request access to its foundational models as a pre-requisite before you can start invoking the model using Bedrock APIs.
-Below we will configure [model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in Amazon Bedrock in order to build and run generative AI applications.
-Amazon Bedrock provides a variety of foundation models from several providers such as AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon.
+1. To utilize [Amazon Bedrock's](https://aws.amazon.com/bedrock/) foundational models, you must first request access to them.
+This step is a prerequisite before you can start using the Amazon Bedrock APIs to invoke the models.
+In the following steps, we will configure [model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in Amazon Bedrock, enabling you to build and run generative AI applications.
+Amazon Bedrock offers a diverse range of foundation models from various providers, including AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon itself.

 #### Amazon Bedrock Setup Instructions
 - In the [AWS Console](https://aws.amazon.com/console/), select the Region from which you want to access Amazon Bedrock.